earnx-stake/MoonBot/README.md

 5. /listAddress: lists the Moonbeam addresses registered;
 6. /checkDelegations num: check delegations for all collators associated with the address num;
 7. /alarmBalanceTarget num value: configure an alarm that will trigger in threshold value to the Moonbeam address associated with de id num;
+8. /alarmBalanceChange num: configure an alarm that will notify you every time the balance of the address num changes

 You need to use the /setAddress command to associate the id num (1 to 5) to your Moonbeam addresses, so you can refer them on the other bot commands.

+## How to use the MoonBot

+1. How to register my Moonbeam address?

+  /setAddress 1 <myaddress>

+2. How to list my registered addressed?

+  /listAddress

+3. How to check the status of all delegations of my address 1?

+  /checkDelegations 1

+4. How to configure an alarm to send me a notification when my balance change?

+  /alarmBalanceChange 1

+5. How to configure an alarm to send me notification when I stop receiving rewards?

+  /alarmRewards 1

+6. How to configure an alarm to send me a notification when my balance reach a threshold of 100 GLMR?

+  /alarmBalanceTarget 1 100

 ## Use-Cases